Grand Rapids FC: History

 Grand Rapids FC (GRFC) was started by a group of Grand Rapids residents as a community-funded project along the lines of Nashville FC.
 Fundraising began on February 14, 2014, by word of mouth and was opened to the public a month later.
 The team applied to the National Premier Soccer League for the 2015 season but their application was denied.
 Instead, GRFC and AFC Ann Arbor (also denied an NPSL bid in 2015) founded the Great Lakes Premier League.
 The new league held its inaugural meeting on January 17, 2015, with six teams.

 Following a 2015 season in which GRFC finished in second place, averaging 4,509 fans per game, the team announced on September 25, 2015, that they would leave the Great Lakes Premier League to join the National Premier Soccer League.

 The 2016 season resulted in a first-place position in the NPSL Great Lakes West conference and qualification for the playoffs by beating AFC Ann Arbor in a 3–1 victory in front of a club record 6,854 spectators.
 The club reached the final of the NPSL Midwest Regional playoffs and beat Indy Eleven NPSL in front of a record attendance of 6,912, qualifying the team for the 2017 US Open Cup.
 The following day GRFC lost against 2016 NPSL champions AFC Cleveland on penalties.

 On November 1, 2016, the club announced they would add a women's team under the same GRFC banner, which would begin play in 2017 in a new Midwest division of the United Women's Soccer league.
 The women's team plays at Grandville High School in Grandville, Michigan.
 The Grand Rapids FC (women) won the 2017 United Women's Soccer Championship in their inaugural season.

 On December 5, 2019 it was announced that the club would be moving from the NPSL to USL League Two.
 Also during this time, the ownership of the women's side was transferred to Midwest United FC and their name was changed to reflect this change.

 Grand Rapids FC ceased operations on October 27, 2021.
 The club cited that the lack of an adequate home venue and the financial challenges brought on by the COVID-19 pandemic forced the closure of the club.

+Colors and badge

+On March 14, 2014, representatives of the club released their vision for the official club logo and colors.
+The badge draws inspiration from the early German influence in Grand Rapids' brewing, notably Christoph Kusterer, as well as city design.
+The combination of royal and navy blue reflects a continuity with West Michigan sports teams and various Grand Rapids imagery.